Coherent dynamics of flavor mode entangled neutrinos: Introduction

-Over the past few decades, this concept of mode entanglement has been a focal point of intensive theoretical and experimental investigations, leading to a consensus that subspace entanglement is a fundamental feature of inter-particle interactions \cite{Gerry,Enk,mode1,mode2,mode3,mode33,mode4,mode5,mode6,mode7,mode-exp2,Lombardi2002,Babichev,mode-exp3,mode-exp4,Hessmo,mode-exp5,palffy2009,mode-exp6}.
+Over the past few decades, this concept of mode entanglement has been a focal point of intensive theoretical and experimental investigations.
+As inter-particle interactions are generally required for conventional entanglement, mode entanglement can instead arise from the coherent superposition of different occupation modes.
 By providing various arguments, it was demonstrated in \cite{Gerry,Enk} that the quantum state $ |\psi\rangle_{A,B} = |0\rangle_A\otimes |1\rangle_B + |1\rangle_A \otimes|0\rangle_B, $ where \(|0\rangle_A\) and \(|1\rangle_A\) (and similarly \(|0\rangle_B\) and \(|1\rangle_B\)) represent states with zero and one particles in modes \(A\) and \(B\), respectively is entangled and can display “single-particle nonlocality”.
 In refs. \cite{mode1,mode2,mode3,mode33,mode4,mode5,mode6,mode7}, it were proposed that this state can be used for applications such as teleportation, quantum cryptography, and testing Bell inequalities.
 Additionally, it is also possible to perform tomography on this state.
 In \cite{mode7}, it was demonstrated that teleportation using a single particle can be as reliable as using two particles, thereby dispelling doubts about the validity of single-photon entanglement as a resource in quantum information.

 Numerous theoretical models and experimental realizations, particularly in atom-photon systems, have validated this concept, see for e.g., \cite{mode33,mode-exp2,Lombardi2002,Babichev,mode-exp3,mode-exp4,Hessmo,mode-exp5,palffy2009,mode-exp6}.
 The experimental realization of teleporting a one-particle entangled qubit was achieved in \cite{Lombardi2002}.
 In this experiment, the qubit was represented by a mode of the electromagnetic field, where the orthogonal basis states \(|0\rangle\) and \(|1\rangle\) correspond to the vacuum state and the one-photon state, respectively.
 In Ref. \cite{Babichev}, a single photon entangled with the vacuum was generated by directing a photon at a symmetric beam splitter.
 This entangled quantum state was then used to teleport single-mode quantum states of light utilizing the quantum scissors effect \cite{QS}.
 The experimental demonstration of single-photon nonlocality was carried out in \cite{Hessmo} by utilizing a double homodyne measurement to assess correlations within the Fock space defined by zero and one-photon states.
 In \cite{palffy2009}, a coherent control scheme was presented to generate keV single-photon entanglement in nuclear forward scattering, where the spatial separation of the entangled field modes can be achieved using X-ray polarizers and piezoelectric fast steering mirrors.